Ron Luce

-Ronald Allan Luce, (born July 11, 1961) is the co-founder and president of Teen Mania Ministries which was located in Garden Valley, Texas.
+Ronald Allan Luce (born July 11, 1961) is an American evangelical who cofounded and served as president of Teen Mania Ministries, which was located in Garden Valley, Texas.
 Together with his wife Katie, Ron founded Teen Mania in 1986 and led the organization until its bankruptcy in 2015.
 Luce is now CEO of a new ministry called Generation Next.

-Involvement
+Early life and education

+Luce became involved in drug and alcohol abuse while living with his father.
+Luce was taken in by a pastor, under whose roof he became a Christian.
+He then committed his life to evangelizing and training young people.
+He received his bachelor's degree in Psychology and Theology from Oral Roberts University and his Masters in Counseling Psychology from the University of Tulsa.

+Career

 One of Ron's early involvements was with Willie George Ministries, where he was involved in the Fire By Nite Christian variety show that was distributed to subscribers, and syndicated on television.

 Luce also hosted weekend Acquire the Fire youth rallies and ministry clinics in large venues nationwide, many attracting tens of thousands of teens and youth workers.
 He also hosted a weekly TV show, Acquire the Fire, telecast on the Trinity Broadcasting Network and other Christian television stations.
 Training and ministry experience was provided for young adults wishing to enter into youth (and other) ministries, as interns in the Honor Academy.
 Luce expanded his operations in 2005 by starting the Battle Cry Campaign.

+In 2002, U.S. President George W. Bush appointed him to the White House Advisory Commission on Drug-Free Communities, on which he served until 2004.
+Luce joined the board of trustees of Oral Roberts University in January 2008.

 Teen Mania filed for Chapter 7 bankruptcy in December 2015, following financial difficulties, a lawsuit filed by Compassion International, and criticism from former interns and employees.
 Prior to filing bankruptcy, individuals who purchased tickets to canceled Teen Mania events were not refunded.
-Teen Mania was among the country's fifth-most insolvent charity with a net worth of negative-$5.2 million.
+Teen Mania was among the country's fifth-most insolvent charity with a net worth of -$5.2 million.